 - Cantaloup melon.
 Melon is actually a common source of food borne illness as the bacteria that’s on the outside tends to reach the flesh when you slice through it.
 Make sure to always wash the rind of melon thoroughly before slicing!
 Risk: Listeria

 - Caviar.
-If the caviar is pasteurized, it’s likely A-OK in small amounts, but be sure to check.
+Pasteurized caviar is okay in small amounts.
 Risk: Listeria.

 - Contaminated fish.
 Avoid fish caught from local streams, lakes, and rivers with PCBs (Polychlorinated biphenyls) and look for fresh water fish.
 You can also get information from your local health department about the advisories related to a specific water body.
 Risk: PCBs.